 - Select your Park- Walt Disney World or Disneyland

 - Then select your park within the park (Hollywood Studios at Walt Disney World or Disneyland in Disneyland Park)

 - Click on the Star Wars Galaxy’s Edge icon in the app.

 - Open the App

 Note: With GPS tracking the app knows your geolocation so will only work once you are inside the land.

 Create Your Star Wars Galaxy’s Edge Profile

-Every player has to have a profile.
+The Star Wars Galaxy’s Edge App requires every player to have a profile.
 And you can have up to 5 players playing the same game at once.
 Each person can tackle different missions and from there you can “win” things for your avatar along the way while you take down the bad guys.